 Michael McGlynn, Composer & Artistic Director of ANÚNA.

 Michael's compositional language combines elements of modality with a contemporary sensibility.
 This is fused with chordal clusters and a distinctive melodic awareness influenced strongly by traditional Irish song (sean nós).

 In February 2017 Michael directed, and composed a full choral score for the Noh Theatre/ANÚNA collaborative performance of W.B.
 Yeats' play "At the Hawk's Well" entitled "Takahime" at Orchard Hall, Tokyo in collaboration with Gensho Umewaka, Japanese National Treasure.
 He worked as composer and musical director on the Gate Theatre/Royal Court presentation of Chekov's “Three Sisters” which featured the legendary Cusack family and was directed by Adrian Noble.

 Michael's unique vision for the development of choral music has resulted in the hugely successful Anúna Education and Outreach programme.
 He has led workshops, seminars and lectured on his music and the ANÚNA Methodology of choral performance all over the world including at the Shanghai Conservatory of Music and in March 2015 was invited to present a session dedicated to his work at the American Choral Directors Association National Conference in Salt Lake, Utah.

 He founded and stewards the highly successful ANÚNA International Choral Summer School in Dublin, Ireland each June.
 Michael has acted as Chairman of the Jury at the International Early Music Vocal Competition Canticum Gaudium in Poznan, Poland.
 He has been an adjudicator at the Tampere Choral Festival (Finland) and the Tolosa Choral Festival (The Basque, Spain).
-In 2010 he was a guest-judge and vocal advisor for Finland's version of X Factor.
+In 2010 he was a guest-judge and vocal advisor for Finland's X Factor.

-As a tenor soloist he specialises in early music repertoire, but he has also featured on a number one single in Ireland dueting with Jerry Fish on the track "True Friends".
+As a tenor soloist he has specialised in early music repertoire, but has also featured on a number-one single in Ireland duetting with Jerry Fish on the track "True Friends".
 He is an enthusiastic film-maker with his feature-length Invocations of Ireland released on DVD in Australia [DV1] and Japan [Columbia], and broadcast across Australia and New Zealand on the Ovation Channel.

-He lives in Dublin and is an ardent year-round sea swimmer with a hint of surfing.
+He lives in Dublin with his family and is an ardent year-round sea swimmer with a hint of surfing.